zephs1969/cac/README.md

 - Creates a basic Alacritty configuration
 - Patches a existing Alacritty configuration to load themes
-- Loads and updates avavilable themes from github
+- Loads and updates available themes from github
 - Switches to another theme
-- Prints text examples to test the readabillty
+- Prints text examples to test the readability

 ## Requirements
-Make sure that the following programms are installed:
+Make sure that the following programs are installed:
  [alacritty][Ate], [find][find], [git][git], [rsync][rsync] and [sed][sed]

 ## How it works

 The script substitutes the 'colour.toml' filename in the import-statement of the alacritty configuration file "home/username/.config/alacritty/alacritty.toml".
-Example of teh import-statement to load a colour theme:
+Example of the import-statement to load a colour theme:
 ```sh
 import = [\"~/.config/alacritty/themes/themes/rainbow.toml\",]
 ```